gefercan2/d3_exercises_gefercan2/README.md

 # D3 exercises
-Exercise with the d3.js library
+Exercise with the d3.js library.
+Exercises created with ChatGPT to learn.